Submersible: Deep-diving crewed submersibles

+Limiting Factor was commissioned by Victor Vescovo for $37 million and operated by his marine research organization, Caladan Oceanic, between 2018 and 2022.
+It is commercially certified by DNV for dives to full ocean depth, and is operated by a pilot, with facilities for an observer.

+The vessel was used in the Five Deeps Expedition, becoming the first crewed submersible to reach the deepest point in all five oceans.
+Over 21 people have visited Challenger Deep, the deepest area on Earth, in the DSV.
+Limiting Factor was used to identify the wrecks of the destroyers USS Johnston at a depth of 6,469 m, and USS Samuel B. Roberts at 6,865 m, in the Philippine Trench, the deepest dives on wrecks.
+It has also been used for dives to the French submarine Minerve (S647) at about 2,350 m in the Mediterranean sea, and RMS Titanic at about 3,800 m in the Atlantic.

 Commercial submersibles

-More recently, private firms such as Florida based Triton Submarines, LLC.
-SEAmagine Hydrospace, Sub Aviator Systems (or 'SAS'), and Netherlands-based U-Boat Worx have developed small submersibles for tourism, exploration and adventure travel.
+Private firms such as Triton Submarines, LLC.
+SEAmagine Hydrospace, Sub Aviator Systems (or 'SAS'), and Netherlands-based U-boat Worx have developed small submersibles for tourism, exploration and adventure travel.
 A Canadian company in British Columbia called Sportsub has been building personal recreational submersibles since 1986 with open-floor designs (partially flooded cockpits).

-MROVs
+A privately owned U.S. company, OceanGate, also participated in building submersibles, though the company fell under scrutiny when their newest submersible imploded underwater with no survivors.

+Marine remotely operated vehicles

-Small uncrewed submersibles called "marine remotely operated vehicles" or MROVs are widely used today to work in water too deep or too dangerous for divers.
+Small uncrewed submersibles called "marine remotely operated vehicles," (MROVs), or 'remotely operated underwater vehicles' (ROUVs) are widely used to work in water too deep or too dangerous for divers, or when it is economically advantageous.

 Remotely operated vehicles (ROVs) repair offshore oil platforms and attach cables to sunken ships to hoist them.
 Such remotely operated vehicles are attached by an umbilical cable (a thick cable providing power and communications) to a control center on a ship.
 Operators on the ship see video and/or sonar images sent back from the ROV and remotely control its thrusters and manipulator arm.
 The wreck of the Titanic was explored by such a vehicle, as well as by a crewed vessel.

+Autonomous underwater vehicles

+An autonomous underwater vehicle (AUV) is a robot that travels underwater without requiring continuous input from an operator.
+AUVs constitute part of a larger group of undersea systems known as unmanned underwater vehicles, a classification that includes non-autonomous remotely operated underwater vehicles (ROVs) – controlled and powered from the surface by an operator/pilot via an umbilical or using remote control.
+In military applications an AUV is more often referred to as an unmanned undersea vehicle (UUV).
+Underwater gliders are a subclass of AUVs.

+Diver lock-out submersible

+Class of submersible which has an airlock and an integral diving chamber from which underwater divers can be deployed, such as: